Chureito Pagoda framed by vibrant autumn leaves with snow-capped Mount Fuji in the background on a clear, sunny day in Fujiyoshida, Japan.

 • Suica app (only for Iphone users) – this app provides an electronic version of Suica (the transport card that works around Japan), so you won’t have to look for a physical card.
 However, unfortunately it’s only available for Iphone users.
 It won’t work for Android phones produced outside Japan.

-• Shinkansen SmartEX App – this app is great for easy booking of train tickets.
+• Shinkansen SmartEX App: This app is great for easy booking of train tickets.
 The main issue is that it won’t work in some countries.
 I couldn’t download it in Georgia, as this country is not supported.
+In such case, you can use VPN though.

-• Klook and KKday – while these apps aren’t Japan specific, they are reliable third parti sites that may come in handy, if you would like to prebook some expensive major attractions.
-Have a look at the Klook pass for instance, it may save you money if you are seeing a few places in a short period of time.
+• Klook and Trip.com: while these apps aren’t Japan specific, they are reliable third party sites that may come in handy, if you would like to prebook some expensive major attractions.
+I didn’t use it but Rakuten also comes highly recommended.
+Have a look at the Klook Pass for Tokyo or Klook Pass Kansai – they may save you money if you are seeing a few places in a short period of time.
 We personally didn’t do any of the attraction parks (Disney or Nintendo world) or aquariums, so getting this wasn’t worth it for us, but it may be for you.
-We did however use Klook to get the Japan Rail Pass and it worked very well.
-I also got a few advance tickets cheaper than I would on the spot.
+We did however use Klook to get the Japan Rail Pass and a number of events, such as Teamlabs Kanazawa castle event.
+The event tickets were often cheaper than on official websites, so check it out.
+It worked very well for us on all occasions.

 In addition to these Japan specific apps, you should have your usual travel apps downloaded.
 See the thorough list here.